Supporting Neurodivergent Learners: Evidence-Based Handwriting Strategies

 Strategy 7: Teach Letter Size Consistency

-This is the most common referral that I see in grade two and above.
+This is the most common handwriting referral that I see in students with ADHD grade two and above.
 The perfectly formed letters pictured above are just in the wrong space.
 Inaccurate and inconsistent size and placement of letters decreases legibility.

 We need to make letter size consistency explicit.
 For 22 years, I have been using one simple and effective strategy to improve letter size consistency.